 How To Purchase A Classy Ragdoll

 NEW CHANGE TO PURCHASING EFFECTIVE 3/1/2019: In the past I operated on a first come / first served basis and I did not keep a list of potential families.
-This became very confusing for some people, so I have changed my policy for 2019.
-If you know for a fact that you would like to purchase a kitten from me, please contact me and let us have a live conversation before you send me money.
-I will send you a copy of the contract before you send me the deposit.
-I will maintain a list in the order that I have received the $300 deposit.
+This became very confusing for some people, so I have changed my policy beginning in 2019.
+If you know for a fact that you would like to purchase a kitten from me, please contact me and let us have a live conversation about what youre looking for before you send me money.
+Do you prefer male?
+Lynx pattern?
+Bicolor?
+I will email you once the kittens are born and I will send you a copy of the contract before you send me the deposit.
+I will maintain a list in the order that I have received the $300 deposit allowing kittens to be chosen in that order.
+We can Facetime, use photographs or talk about the little personalities to help you choose.
+If you live in the Richmond area we can arrange for a visit as well.

 Deposits are non- refundable but can be used on future litters.

 For everyone else...
-I post photographs of available kittens on my FaceBook page: ClassyRagdolls.
+I post photographs and mark the "available kittens" on my FaceBook page: ClassyRagdolls.
 Please "Like" and Check my Facebook page regularly for updates on litters born.
 Once you see a kitten you want, notify me immediately for a copy of the contract and be prepared to place a deposit of $300 via PayPal, Zelle, credit card or personal check.

 Our contract is a legally binding agreement.
 It covers topics such as; price, health guarantee, resale, declawing, and transporting.
 I will be happy to email you a copy of the contract in advance of the purchase.
 Please send your request to: firstname.lastname@example.org.